mingchaoyan/dotvim/README.md

 5. git submodule update

 P.S.
 Help-tags will be generated when first opening vim, then some submodules will be dirty.
-    So you should go to the submodule directory, do a "git add" + "git commit" to get all content tracked within the            submodule one by one.
-At last, do a "git commit" at the top dicretory(.vim/)
-Working with Git submodules
+    So you should create a global gitignore https://help.github.com/articles/ignoring-files/#create-a-global-gitignore Working with Git submodules
 =============
 1. To add a new submodule run from the top level directory: